 January 2015: Page complained over the plans, and Williams wanted to build a basement

 However, Page objected to the planned works.
-He wrote a letter to planning chiefs where he said that “I am extremely concerned that this work will cause vibrations and possible structural damage with my house”.
+He wrote a letter to The Royal Borough of Kensington and Chelsea in which he said that “I am extremely concerned that this work will cause vibrations and possible structural damage with my house”.

 Page’s London home, Tower House, is a historic property which was built by architect William Burges and completed in 1881.
 Page purchased the house for £350,000 in 1972.
 It’s important to remember the history and significance of Page’s house, as it is a key reason why he objected to Williams’ renovations.

 Page said in his complaint that he has “protected” his home for “over forty years” and said that “I am now faced with having to fight a new threat to this precious and unique building.”